rueter/rueter.github.io/docs/erzya-and-moksha-reference-bibliography.md

 - Rueter, Jack 2007: Asymmetries in Word Class Divisions with Examples pertaining to Person in Erzya *40th Annual Meeting of the Societas Linguistica Europaea* 29 August - 1 September 2007.
 University of Joensuu.

-- Rueter, Jack 2009a: Case in Erzya: A synthesis of morphology, semantics, syntactic function, and compatibility with number person and definiteness.
+- Rueter, Jack 2009a: Case in Erzya, A synthesis of morphology, semantics, syntactic function, and compatibility with number person and definiteness.
 (Disputed cases in Erzya.)
 Section paper at SKY 2009: *Case in and across languages*.
 Helsinki.
+(DOI: 10.13140/RG.2.2.19012.76163) [Online](https://www.researchgate.net/publication/356834906_Case_in_Erzya_A_synthesis_of_morphology_2009)

 - Rueter, Jack 2009b: Is the “-msto/-mste” formant in Erzya anything more than a deverbal noun in the elative?
-Abstract for "*Finiteness and Non-Finiteness*" Conference in Tallinn, November 25, 2009.
+Abstract for the workshop on "*Finiteness and Non-Finiteness*", November 25, 2009 at the Institute of the Estonian Language, Tallinn.

 - Rueter, Jack 2010: *Adnominal Person in the Morphological System of Erzya* Suomalais-Ugrilaisen Seuran Toimituksia 261.
 Helsinki: Suomalais-Ugrilainen Seura.
 [Online](https://www.researchgate.net/publication/48336530_Adnominal_Person_in_the_Morphological_System_of_Erzya_Adnominaalinen_persoona_ersan_kielen_morfologisessa_jarjestelmassa)

+- Rueter, Jack 2011: The Status of the Non-Finite -OmstO Morpheme in Erzya; pp. In: *Linguistica Uralica, Vol 47, Issue 1, 2011*, 41-55.
+[Online](https://www.researchgate.net/publication/274117359_The_Status_of_the_Non-Finite_-_OmstO_Morpheme_in_Erzya)

 - Rueter, Jack 2013: On Quantification in Erzya In: "*Typology of Quantification: On quantification in Finnish and languages spoken in the Volga–Kama Region*".

 - Jack Rueter.
 2016.
-Towards a systematic characterization of dialect variation in the erzya-speaking world: Isoglosses and their reflexes attested in and around the dubyonki raion.
+Towards a systematic characterization of dialect variation in the erzya-speaking world: Isoglosses and their reflexes attested in and around the dubënki raion.
 In: Ksenia Shagal and Heini Arjava (eds), *Mordvin Languages in the Field*, volume 10 of Uralica Helsingiensia, pages 109–148. - Helsinki.
 [Online](https://www.researchgate.net/publication/341902931_Towards_a_systematic_characterization_of_dialect_variation_in_the_Erzya-speaking_world_Isoglosses_and_their_reflexes_attested_in_and_around_the_Dubyonki_Raion)

 - Ryabov, A. (Рябов, А.) 1931: *Русско-эрзянский словарь.* Москва: Центриздат.